"Adventure begins at the gravel road"

 Not everyone is content with the status quo, sometimes you must go beyond your limits to understand where you truly belong.”

-Melissa has been a globe-trotter from an early age having grown up internationally with a father who was a Director at MI6 and a mother who is an artist and a retired Brit/US History Professor, born in Egypt.
+Melissa has been a globe-trotter from an early age having grown up internationally with a father who was a Director at MI6.
+Her mother, Patricia M.E.
+Lorcin – an artist and a retired History Professor of the UMinn – was born in Egypt, grew up in Turkey, and comes from a large nomadic Levantine family.

 “Travelling – it leaves you speechless, then turns you into a storyteller.” – Battuta